hu-macsy/lama_old/scai/doc/user/reference/io.rst

 vectors with the obtained data in csr or dense format.
 The other way round you can get access to the stored data and print it to file the way you like it.

-..
-But LAMA offers to initialize matrices and vectors from file for some formats, too.
 Another possibility to initialize your matrices and vectors is to read data from file.

 Supported Types